Exoscale Compute Quick Start

 Choose your instance volume size

-Consider this a starting point for the size of your volume.
-You can adjust this value later on from the instance detail, scaling down and up to 400GB by steps of 1 GB.
-More on volume scaling here.
+Consider initial disk size selection as a start point for the size of your volume.
+You can adjust disk size values later from the instance detail view, scaling up to as high as 400 GB in increments of 1 GB.
+You can learn more on volume scaling on its documentation page.

-SSH Keypair for Linux-based instances
+SSH key pairs for Linux-based instances

 Firewall rules - Security Groups